A proposal is a written offer to solve a technical problem

 a first-rate plan for a proposal requires (1) a careful

-of the competition; and (4) strategic evaluation of
+competition; and (4) strategic evaluation of the technical

-the technical design or program to be presented.
-Perhaps
+design or program to be presented.
+Perhaps the importance

 Study